 Bevill State monitors weather conditions 24 hours a day.
 The Administration provides updates and alerts to the entire campus community throughout times of inclement and threatening weather conditions via the Bear Alert System.
 Student housing residents should be alert to the danger of threatening weather conditions and maintain communications with College Administration in regard to evacuation and safety measures.
 During regular office hours, contact the Resident Manager or the Office of Student Services.
-When weather conditions threaten during the evening or on weekends, residents should follow the instructions posted on the front door inside each apartment or cubicle.
+When weather conditions threaten during the evening or on weekends, residents should follow the instructions posted inside each room.